JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 As we simplify each group of meshlets into new meshlets, we will deform the mesh slightly.
 That deformity adds up over time, eventually giving a very visibly different mesh from the original.
 However, when viewing the very simplified mesh from far away, due to perspective the difference will be much less noticable.
 While we would want to view the original (or close to the original) mesh close-up, at longer distances we can get away with rendering a much simpler version of the mesh without noticeable differences.

 So, how to choose the right LOD level, or in our case, the right LOD tree cut?
-The LOD cut will be based on the simplification error of each meshlet along the cut, with the goal being to select a cut that is impercetibly different from the original mesh at the distance we're viewing the mesh at.
+The LOD cut will be based on the simplification error of each meshlet along the cut, with the goal being to select a cut that is imperceptibly different from the original mesh at the distance we're viewing the mesh at.

 For reasons I'll get into later, we're going to treat the error as a bounding sphere around the meshlet, with the radius being the error.
 We're also going to want two of these: one for the current meshlet itself, and one for the less-simplified group of meshlets that we simplified into the current meshlet (the current meshlet's parents in the LOD tree).